dhchenx/mmkit-features/README.md

 5. [v-iashin/Video Features](https://v-iashin.github.io/video_features/)

 ## License

+This project is provided by [Donghua Chen](https://github.com/dhchenx) with MIT license.

 Please cite our project if the project is used in your research.

 Chen, D. (2022).
 MMKit-Features: Multimodal Features Extraction Toolkit (Version 0.0.1) [Computer software]